alexaiken/mpas-regent/README.md

 If you'd like to partition the cells into N partitions, you run `gpmetis graph.info N`, which creates a file `graph.info.part.N`.

-This file has `nCells` rows, and each row has a number from `0-(N-1)`, which I assume to mean the partition that each cell is split into.
+This file has `nCells` rows, and each row has a number from `0-(N-1)`, which presumably is the partition that each cell is split into.

 There is a task called `read_file` in `mesh_loading.rg` that parses this graph.info file and returns an array where each element is the partition number of that cell index.
 We then assign this partition number to the cell and partition in regent based on this.